 What is your creative process?
 When you sit down to put a design plan together how do you organize your thoughts?
 Since Country Floors has assisted in the design of thousands of spaces, we thought that exploring creativity as a process was worth exploring.
 Here we go.

-The redoubtable Arch Daily recently published a fine piece on the “The Creative Process of the Four Pioneers of Modern Architecture” Those architects being: Le Corbusier, Mies van der Rohe, Frank Lloyd Wright, and Louis Kahn.
+The Redoubtable Arch Daily recently published a fine piece on the “The Creative Process of the Four Pioneers of Modern Architecture” Those architects are Le Corbusier, Mies van der Rohe, Frank Lloyd Wright, and Louis Kahn.

 Louis Kahn, said Ms. Harrouk, thought that “architecture is a composition of simple elements, reacting together, existing through their reflection of light.”
 Mies is my personal favorite.
 Largely based on the effortless sublimity of the Farnsworth House below.
 But the great man was more than one commission for a wealthy patron.
 I choose to use his own words to describe his process: “Architecture starts when you carefully put two bricks together.
 There it begins.”